dfki-ric/pytransform3d/doc/source/transform_manager.rst

 A subclass of :class:`~pytransform3d.transform_manager.TransformManager` is :class:`~pytransform3d.urdf.UrdfTransformManager` which can load robot definitions from `URDF <http://wiki.ros.org/urdf/Tutorials>`_ files.
-Here is an example with a simple robot.

-.. plot:: ../../examples/plots/plot_urdf.py
-    :include-source:

-The same class can be used to display collision objects or visuals from URDF
+The same class can be used to display collision objects or visuals from URDF files.
-files:

-.. plot:: ../../examples/plots/plot_collision_objects.py
-    :include-source:

 The library `trimesh <https://trimsh.org/>`_ will be used to load meshes.
 Here is a simple example with one visual that is used for two links:

 .. plot:: ../../examples/plots/plot_urdf_with_meshes.py
     :include-source: